EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Introduction

-EpidemIQs emulates an interdisciplinary research environment with five collaborative teams of \textit{task-expert} and \textit{scientist} agents, capable of performing end-to-end autonomous research: given a user query, if identified as a network-based problem, it initiates the process by discovering relevant insights from diverse online sources (e.g., web-based content and published papers) to conduct a literature review and address analytical aspects through mathematical reasoning.
+EpidemIQs emulates an interdisciplinary research environment with five collaborative teams of \textit{task-expert} and \textit{scientist} agents, capable of performing end-to-end workflow autonomously: given a user query, if identified as a network-based problem, it initiates the process by discovering relevant insights from diverse online sources (e.g., web-based content and published papers) to conduct a literature review and address analytical aspects through mathematical reasoning.
 It then formulates the problem as a network-based model, tests it through rigorous stochastic simulations, analyzes the resulting multimodal data (e.g., visual and numerical), and finally composes a scientifically formatted manuscript that reports the entire procedure, from problem formulation to simulation results, discussion, and final conclusion.
-The framework can also operate in copilot mode, which enables human cooperation throughout the process.\\ We evaluate our proposed framework across five epidemic scenarios articulated through questions, three of which were unknown to the framework.
-We tested EpidemIQs against the multi-turn single-agent baseline, comparing performance by (i) discussing the results of each team across all scenarios, (ii) AI and human expert evaluations of generated papers, and (iii) computational statistics.
-The proposed framework consistently showed impressive performance, achieving a 100\% completion success rate, an average human review score of 7.98 out of 10, a low cost of only \$1.57, and a total processing time of 1{,}190 seconds.
+The framework can also operate in copilot mode, which enables human cooperation throughout the process.\\ To demonstrate the capability, we test our proposed framework across ten scenarios, focusing on five main aspects of epidemic scenarios articulated through questions, three of which were unknown to the framework.
+Other scenarios, including real-world outbreak data, opinion dynamics, and financial contagion, that share similar dynamics are presented in the Supplementary Material.
+We tested EpidemIQs against the iterative single-agent as a baseline for ablation of orchestration, comparing performance by (i) discussing the results of each team across all scenarios, (ii) AI and human expert evaluations of generated results and papers, (iii) workflow completion and task success rates, and (iv) computational statistics.
+The proposed framework consistently showed impressive performance, achieving a 100\% workflow completion rate and 79±8.6\% task success rate, an average human review score of 7.98±0.2 out of 10, a low cost of only \$1.57, and a total turnaround time of 1{,}190 seconds.
 We can summarize the main contributions of our work as follows:\\